 The Orient Express appeals to many.
 Famous books and movies like Murder on the Orient Express are bestsellers even in modern time.
-Throughout history, there are many referrals to train travel in Europe on the Orient Express.
+Throughout history, there are many referrals to train travel in Europe on the Orient Express route.
 But what is it like to travel on the modern Orient Express?
 I took the train from the Netherlands to Istanbul to follow this famous historical train route across Europe.
-Here is my story.
+Here is my story about my Orient Express 2017.

 Read More: Train Travel Bucket List